First lets confirm we have checked out licences to 3D Analyst in ArcGIS Pro.

 3.)
 Create Hillshade From the DEM

 4.)
-Use the Hillshade to add the releif effect as we did on the smither map at the begining of lab.
+Use the hillshade to add the visual relief (Note: do not use the “shaded relief tool” just the hillshade layer) as we did on the Smithers map at the beginning of lab.

 1.)
 Add a new local scene to your project Insert > New Map > New Local Scene

 2) Replace the elevation surface with the DEM you created for the first map.
 (You will find it inside of your projects default database in the catalog.

 3) Add the layers for Roads, Trails, and Bulding footprints.

 4) Find an interesting viewpoint for your 3D map, note that you will most likely need to increase the vertical exaggeration as Prince George is relatively flat.
 Also, consider changing the basemap to get a more pleasing appearance.